RRRan2333/ais_fishing_signal/readme.md

 ##### Outside of dashboard:
 1. Ranking, illicit fishing.
 2. Distance traveled?
 Start and finish, pin point?
 Somehow visualize the travel?
+3. Dist from homeland vs spike at 200: only countries that fish far from home spike near 200nmi.
+Those that fish near home don't do that.

 ### Outlier detector: see which countries exhibit the most significant spike at 200 nautical miles.
 ##### Methods: